Floyd Landis: Hip ailment

-Landis's performance up to stage 16 of the 2006 Tour and his comeback in stage 17 were particularly noteworthy given his hip ailment, osteonecrosis, which was revealed in an article in The New York Times during the race.
+Landis' performance up to stage 16 of the 2006 Tour and his comeback in stage 17 were particularly noteworthy given his hip ailment, osteonecrosis, which was revealed in an article in The New York Times during the race.
 This deterioration in the ball joint of his right hip stemmed from diminished blood supply and constricted blood vessels caused by scar tissue.
 The original injury that led to the formation of the scar tissue was a femoral neck fracture sustained in a bicycle crash during a training ride near his Southern California home in October 2002.
 Landis kept the ailment secret from his teammates, rivals, and the media until an announcement was made while the 2006 Tour was underway.
 This same ailment also affected former multi-sport athlete Bo Jackson and American football player Brett Favre.

 Landis rode the 2006 Tour with constant pain from the injury, saying "It's bad, it's grinding, it's bone rubbing on bone.
 Sometimes it's a sharp pain.
 When I pedal and walk, it comes and goes, but mostly it's an ache, like an arthritis pain.
 It aches down my leg into my knee.
 The morning is the best time, it doesn't hurt too much.
 But when I walk it hurts, when I ride it hurts.
 Most of the time it doesn't keep me awake, but there are nights that it does."
-During the Tour, he was medically approved to take cortisone for this injury, a medication otherwise prohibited in professional cycling for its known potential for abuse.
+During the Tour he was medically approved to take cortisone for this injury, a medication otherwise prohibited in professional cycling for its known potential for abuse.
 He called his first place in the General Classification "a triumph of persistence" despite the pain.
 He was stripped of his win on September 20, 2006.

 Landis underwent hip resurfacing on September 27, 2006, receiving a Smith and Nephew Birmingham metal-on-metal hip joint.